 Leonor ZOZAYA: CURRICULUM VITAE

-Leonor Zozaya (Madrid, Spain, 1975) has a History Ph.D at the Complutense University of Madrid (=UCM), Spain (Europeus Doctorate) where she has taught Palaeography, Diplomatics, Epigraphy and Numismatics as Assistant Professor (2006-2011).
-She also teaches Paleography at the Fundación Ciencias de la Documentación (online), and at the Estudio de Técnicas Documentales (online and tutorials included).
+Leonor Zozaya (Madrid, Spain, 1975) has a History PhD at the Complutense University of Madrid (UCM, Spain, Europeus Doctorate) where she has taught Palaeography, Diplomatics, Epigraphy and Numismatics as Assistant Professor (2006-2011).
+She has also taught Paleography at the Fundación Ciencias de la Documentación (online), and at the Estudio de Técnicas Documentales (online and tutorials included).

-After her Master in History in 1998, she started her research career due to a series of contracts and scholarships (FPU-MEC, I3P-CSIC, Doctoral Caja Madrid, a contract as hispanic palaeographer, etc.), at the Dept. of Historiographic Techniques and Sciences at the UCM, and at the Institute of History of the Superior Council of Scientific Research (CSIC).
+After her Degree in History in 1998 (UCM), she started her research career due to a series of contracts and scholarships (FPU-MEC, I3P-CSIC, Doctoral Caja Madrid, a contract as Hispanic palaeographer, etc.), at the Dept. of Historiographical Techniques and Sciences at the UCM, and at the Institute of History of the Superior Council of Scientific Research (CSIC).
 She completed her studies two months in the Saint John’s College of Cambridge (2001) and twelve months the EHESS CRH of the CNRS, in Paris (2002-2003).
 She is also interested in archive management.
 She has participated in the computerization and description of documents of the Historical Military Archive (Spain).
-More recently I gained an archival management scholarship (“FormArte”, MECD, 2012-2013), at the Archive of the National Library of Spain.
-I have also been employed as archivist at the Historical National Archive (Madrid), working on the archives digitalization for the network PARES (2012).
-At the present she has a postdoctoral Fellowship at the Centro de História da Sociedade e da Cultura (CHSC) of the Universidade de Coimbra (Portugal), were still is an Integrated Researcher.
+She also gained an archival management scholarship (“FormArte”, MECD, 2012-2013), at the Archive of the National Library of Spain.
+She has also been employed as archivist at the Historical National Archive (Madrid), working on the archives digitalization for the network PARES (2012).
+From 2014 to 2017 she had a FCT-Postdoctoral fellowship at the Centro de História da Sociedade e da Cultura (CHSC) of the Universidade de Coimbra (Portugal), were still is an Integrated Researcher.
 From 2017 she has a full PhD contract to teach Palaeography, Diplomatics, Epigraphy and Numismatics at Universidad de Las Palmas de Gran Canaria (Spain, Canary Island) where she is an IATEXT member.

-As a result of her research se has published more than forty articles and chapter books, amongst which the monography: Papers, Notarial Offices and Archives: Scriveners of the Madrid Town Hall (1557-1610), CSIC, 2011.
+As a result of her research she has published more than forty articles and chapter books, amongst which the monograph: Papers, Notarial Offices and Archives: Scriveners of the Madrid Town Hall (1557-1610), CSIC, 2011.

 She has participated in many national and foreign conferences as author of main lectures and as scientific support personnel.
-As a consequence of her collaboration in the organization of some of them she is co-editor of the following volumes: VIII Jornadas Científicas sobre Documentación de la Hispania Altomedieval (Madrid, UCM, 2009); IX Jornadas Científicas sobre Documentación: La muerte y sus testimonios escritos (Madrid, UCM, 2011) y IX Jornadas Científicas sobre Documentación: el calendario y la datación histórica, UCM, 2012.
+As a consequence of her collaboration in the organization of some of them she is co-editor of the following volumes: VIII Jornadas Científicas sobre Documentación de la Hispania Altomedieval (Madrid, UCM, 2009); IX Jornadas Científicas sobre Documentación: La muerte y sus testimonios escritos (Madrid, UCM, 2011), and XI Jornadas Científicas sobre Documentación: el calendario y la datación histórica (Madrid, UCM, 2012).
 During some years she was a member of the Technical Committee of the journal Documenta & Instrumenta (2007-2010).

-She has worked along the following research lines: History of the Archives (Madrid and Coimbra), Town- Hall archives and scriveners of the Township during the Early Modern period, History of Madrid (Spain), Literacy, the Spanish Inquisition, History of the mentalities and popular religiosity.
+She has worked along the following research lines: History of the Archives (Madrid and Coimbra), Town- Hall archives and scriveners of the Township during the Medieval and the Early Modern period, Literacy in Spain, the Spanish Inquisition, History of the mentalities and popular religiosity.

 * CURRICULUM VITAE, EXTENDED VERSION *